 The investigator will take reasonable steps to ensure the investigation is documented.
-Interviews of the parties and witnesses may be documented by the investigator's notes, audio recorded, video recorded, or transcribed.
+Interviews of the parties and witnesses may be documented by the investigator's notes, audio/video recording conducted by the University, or transcribed.
 The particular method utilized to record the interviews of parties and witnesses will determined by the investigator in the investigator's sole discretion, although whatever method is chosen shall be used consistently throughout a particular investigation.